microsoft/hlsl-specs/proposals/0008-non-member-operator-overloading.md

 No argument to an operator function shall have a default value.
 Operators cannot have more or fewer parameters than the number required for the corresponding operator.

+#### Increment and Decrement Operators

+A user-defined function `operator++` or `operator--` implements the prefix and postfix operators.
+If the function has only one implicit or explicit parameter it defines a prefix operator for the type of the single parameter.
+Otherwise the function will have two parameters where the implicit object or first parameter are of class type, and the second parameter is of `int` type, and it will implement the postfix operator for the type of the first parameter.

+When a user-defined post-fix operator is called the value of the `int` parameter will be `0`.

 ### Overload Resolution Language